R. B. Taylor, community criminologist

 Providence later, in the 1970s and 1980s, became infamous for its corrupt mayor, Buddy Cianci.
 He brought the city back, but was convicted of assault, and later of felony racketeering charges in Federal Court.
 He was a popular talk radio personality in his later years after his release from prison.
 To learn more, read Mike Stanton's The Prince of Providence.

 After undergraduate, I worked for a bit over a year at a residential treatment center for pre-delinquent youth in the middle of the woods in mid state New Hampshire, Spaulding Youth Center.
-Behavior modification, a token economy, and positive reinforcement were intended help with each youth's development.
+Behavior modification, a token economy, and positive reinforcement were intended to help with each youth's development.

 I learned about the wrinkles of putting science to work, the pains, gains, and glitches.